-Moreover, we computed I^2 and found high heterogeneity between the studies (I^2 = 93.68%, 75% is regarded as high variability; Huedo-Medina et al., 2006).
+Moreover, we computed $I^2$ and found high heterogeneity between the studies ( $I^2 = 93.68\%$ , 75% is regarded as high variability; Huedo-Medina et al., 2006).
 We reported the heterogeneity statistics of all three DVs in Table 2.

-Excluding Connolly and Reb (2003), the heterogeneity was lower compared to that with Connolly and Reb (2003) but still substantial, Q(47) = 180.04, p < .001, $I^2 = 84.24\%$.
+Excluding Connolly and Reb (2003), the heterogeneity was lower compared with Connolly and Reb (2003) but still substantial, Q(47) = 180.04, p < .001, $I^2 = 84.24\%$ .

-Publication bias
+Publication Bias

 We used several statistical approaches to examine publication bias.
-The omission bias using adjustment methods of P-uniform, P-Curve, and Henmi and Copas (2010) showed effects meaningfully different from the null.
-However, the adjusted effect using the three-parameter selection model (Iyengar & Greenhouse, 1988) was g = 0.34 [-0.03, 0.72]), with the effect overlapping with the null, with weak to no omission bias effects using PET and PEESE techniques.
+The omission bias using adjustment methods of P-uniform, P-curve, and Henmi and Copas (2010) showed effects meaningfully different from the null.
+However, the adjusted effect using the three-parameter selection model (Iyengar & Greenhouse, 1988) was g = 0.34, 95% CI = [-0.03, 0.72], with the effect overlapping with the null, with weak to no omission bias effects using PET and PEESE techniques.

-We provide funnel plot and asymmetry tests, including Egger's regression test and Rank correlation test, in Table 3, Table 4, and Figure 3, showing several p-values close to .05, slightly below or above, which with the publication bias assessment are indicative of possible publication bias.
-We discuss publication bias results in more detail in the discussion section.
+We provide funnel plot and asymmetry tests, including Egger's regression test and Rank correlation test, in Tables 3 and 4, and Figure 3, showing several p values close to .05, slightly below or above, which with the publication bias assessment are indicative of possible publication bias.
+We discuss publication bias results in more detail in the section "Discussion."